 The term "qualified HUBZone small business concern" means a HUBZone small business concern that has been certified by the SBA in accordance with the procedures described in this section.
-The HUBZone map changed on July 1, 2023.
-To determine whether your principal office and employees are located in a HUBZone, go to https://maps.certify.sba.gov/hubzone/map#center=44.722800,-103.249700&zoom=4.

 Procurement Incentives

 The program assists small businesses located in HUBZone-designated areas through set asides, sole source awards and price evaluation preferences (of up to 10%) in full and open competitions.